dylanjbarth/csi/notes/operating-systems.md

 heap = long lived memory explicitly managed by the program - use malloc and free (nb these are not system calls, they are library calls) under the hood the memory manager is using system calls brk and sbrk to ask the OS to adjust program break (location of the end of the heap). mmap is another related syscall used to create an anon memory region associated with swap space.

 ## Address Translation
-address transaltion often referred to as dynamic relocation - just translating virtual address to physical address. this can happen even after the process has started running.
+address translation often referred to as dynamic relocation - just translating virtual address to physical address. this can happen even after the process has started running.

 to do address translation, OS sets the base register and the hardware can use this to offset the virtual mem address to the physical address.
 Combined with limit/bounds register, this provides hardware support for memory protection.
 MMU - memory management unit - part of the CPU that helps with address translation.